Mutoxicated/HYPER/devlog.md

 * Corrupt (invader: upon death has a chance to give the killer a bad bacteria, ally: spreads its invader counterpart to entities it hits)

 Will be interesting to tie those into the gameplay.

+## Day 114 thru 131

+Been a while...
+I've mostly been making a custom unity splash screen, then lost a bit of motivation, got busy with school, etc.

+But NOW I'm getting back to DAILY updates!!
+Oh yeah.

+Also..
+I regenerated the project files of the game, wanting to switch from Microsoft Visual Studio to Vs Code but not realizing it would mess up some things and create a NEW copy of the whole game.
+So I was working on the wrong copy of the game, and so I had to move most folders from the copy onto the folder that is this repo.
+Anyway I fixed things sooo yep :p

+Lately I've been mostly not coding and actually caring about the game itself.
+The design of it.
+I realized there were some problems with its design and so these pas few days I was thinking of what to remove, keep and add.
+After making changes, I've decided I am not going to add anything else to the game unless absolutely necessary.
+I've been adding way too much stuff and now the game is getting bigger than what it was supposed to be.
+Yes it's way cooler than before now but the game has to be finished by the end of January.
+So if there comes up another design problem, I will try to fix it by removing or modifying things.

+Anyway here's an update on the document file of the game: